Sin-tel/tokisona/README.md

 see `src/out_fibonacci.lua` for an example of the generated code.

 ## how do i use it?
-make sure you have lua installed. run `lua.exe tokisona.lua toki.tps` in command line to execute a program.
+make sure you have lua installed. to execute a file, run:

+	lua.exe tokisona.lua toki.tps

 if want to debug programs or see the syntax tree, `src/main.lua` has more info.